peter-leonov/ngx_http_js_module/README.markdown

 the result could be the same.

-See the `Nginx.Cookies` class description for details (comming soon).
+See the `Nginx.Cookies` class description for details (coming soon).

 ### $contentLength

-This property is used for test porposes only.
-It reflects the multilevel cache arcitecture of headers in nginx.
+This property is used for test purposes only.
+It reflects the multilevel cache architecture of headers in nginx.

 We can set the `Content-Length` header with this: